 Note: this server is used for service related emails (e.g. invitation or activation emails) and to send user emails for users who are not using a public email service.

 Database

 This is the database server.
-Funambol Carrier Edition supports the following database systems:
+Funambol supports the following database systems:

-- PostgreSQL

-- mySQL (requires Funambol v7.0 or later)
+- PostgreSQL - MySQL (requires Funambol version 7.0 or later) - Hypersonic (only on Funambol Community Edition)

-- Hypersonic